Types of magnets:

-Aluminum nickel cobalt magnet, also known as speaker magnet.
-It was generally made of internal magnetic horn.
-It has small power, narrow frequency range, it is hard and brittle.
+Aluminum nickel-cobalt magnet, also known as speaker magnet.
+It was generally made of an internal magnetic horn.
+It has small power, and a narrow frequency range, it is hard and brittle.

 2. Iron oxide magnet

-It sintered from magnetic material powder and iron powder at about 1200 degrees centigrade.
-It was generally made of external magnetic horn, it is low in price, high in quality.
-Its disadvantages are large volume, small power, and narrow frequency range.
+It is sintered from magnetic material powder and iron powder at about 1200 degrees centigrade.
+It was generally made of an external magnetic horn, it is low in price, and high in quality.
+Its disadvantages are large volume, small power, and a narrow frequency range.